ceejsradx3/commandcenter/README.md

-# CeeJsRadx3's Windows Setup
+# Windows Setup

 ![windows preview](https://raw.githubusercontent.com/cjmvincent/commandcenter/master/preview.png)

-This repo is an amalgamation created to automate the configuration of my Windows' installation.
-This is primarily tailored to my machine used for my line of work as a System Administrator.
+This repo has been created to automate the configuration of my Windows' installation.
+This is primarily tailored to my machine used for my line of work as an Engineer in the public school system.
 Feel free to explore, copy and re-use the code as you see fit.

 ## Installation